-The value of planning permits in Table 1a is £5,121 billion, 50% of national wealth.
+The value in the third column of Table 1a Table 1a is £5,121 billion, 50% of national wealth.
 The overwhelming proportion of this (99.94%) is the value of planning permits.
 Those permits that are created by planning permission.

 A planning permit is not a natural resource.
 It is a right controlled by government legislation.
 ONS accounting should be changed.

 The value of planning permits is determined by the balance between their supply and demand.
 Government controls the planning system which in turn controls the rate at which planning permits are created.
 Consequently, through the planning system, the Government is in control of the value of planning permits – half of the net worth of the country.

 TrackBack URL :